ANNGroup/GaS_GeoT/README.md

-# GaS_GeoT
+# GaS_GeoT Computer Program

-GaS_GeoT (Gas Geothermometers) is an application developed in the Java language.
-It includes 8 new geothermometric equations or geothermometers (GasG1 to GasG8).
-Each equation estimates the temperature (°C) of the geothermal reservoir; based on the coefficients obtained through the implementation of artificial neural networks.
+GaS_GeoT (Gas Geothermometers) is an application developed in the Java programming language.
+It includes eight new gas geothermometers (GasG1 to GasG8) derived for the determination of subsurface temperatures in geothermal systems.
+Each geothermometric equation predicts the subsurface temperature in °C either for liquid— or vapor—dominated geothermal reservoirs.
+The coefficients of the eight gas geothermoemtric equations were  obtained from optimized artificial neural network architectures by using a MCDA method.

 Release Notes:

-Before using the GaS_GeoT application, it is necessary to install the java virtual machine available on the official site https://www.java.com/es/download/
+Before using the GaS_GeoT program, it is necessary to install the java virtual machine which is freely available on the following web site: https://www.java.com/es/download/